asuteau/design-system/README.md

 # design-system
-A modern implementation of a design system using React, Tailwind &amp; Storybook
+📦 A modern implementation of a design system using TypeScript, React, Tailwind (with Class Variance Authority) &amp; Phosphor Icons
+🎨 Design trend is neubrutalism